-Lower error values will result when considering data averaged along track over 1° boxes, as is used in the MIT-AER ECCO estimation procedure, instead of 1Hz measurements.
-One can calibrate the errors in Fig. 3 by comparing the standard deviation of TP or Jason-1 data based on 1Hz data with that based on along-track averaged data.
-For averaging over 2° boxes (1° could be tried but there would be many boxes without data), typical reduction in TP standard deviation is 10% to 20%, which can be assumed for simplicity to result from proportional decreases in signal and noise variance.
+Lower error values will result when considering data averaged along track over 1° boxes, as is used in the MIT-AER ECCO estimation procedure, instead of 1-Hz measurements.
+One can calibrate the errors in Fig. 3 by comparing the standard deviation of TP or Jason-1 data based on 1-Hz data with that based on along-track averaged data.
+For averaging over 2° boxes (1° could be tried but there would be many boxes without data), typical reduction in TP standard deviation is 10%-20%, which can be assumed for simplicity to result from proportional decreases in signal and noise variance.
 For the estimated error adjusted for the effects of data smoothing, one can reduce the values in Fig. 3 by equivalent amounts.
 A more involved step-by-step calibration could also be used.
-For instrument noise, changes would involve calculating TP-Jason difference based on along-track averages or reducing components that are likely to be attenuated by the averaging (radar noise, SSB, possibly wet tropospheric correction, ionospheric correction errors already estimated based on $\sim 100$ km arcs).
+For instrument noise, changes would involve calculating TP-Jason difference based on along-track averages or reducing components that are likely to be attenuated by the averaging (radar noise, SSB, possibly wet tropospheric correction, ionospheric correction errors already estimated based on ~100-km arcs).
 For representation errors, one could use altimeter standard deviations based on averaged along-track data for the calculation of eddy term.

 The results in Fig. 3 are the basis for the errors currently used in the MIT-AER ECCO estimates to control the model/altimeter data misfits.
 As it is dominated by the eddy error term, the same figure represents an estimate of the mesoscale eddy variability in the ocean, which is currently not resolved in the ECCO model.
-The present results are not, and cannot be, definitive as they are dependent upon elements of the altimetric system noise which are poorly known.
-They are presented here at this time as being our best global estimates (which we use), in the hope that they may be helpful to others and that they may stimulate further work on this important data set.
+The present results are not, and cannot be, definitive as they are dependent upon elements of the altimetric system noise that are poorly known.
+They are presented here at this time as being our best global estimates